This tutorial shows how to draw a katana in eight steps with illustrated examples and a detailed breakdown of the various parts of the sword.

 Finally to finish the hand wrap and the drawing add some split lines from the top and bottom edges of the rhombuses.

 Katanas are a very common weapon in anime and manga.
-This tutorial shows the basics of drawing one but of course there is a lot more to it (such as drawing swords from various angles).
-There are also other types of katanas that look different from the example of this tutorial.
-However generally these swords consist of the parts listed in the examples and you can apply a similar step by step method to drawing them.
+This tutorial shows the basics of drawing one by providing a detailed breakdown of it’s various parts.
+There are also other types of katanas that look somewhat different from the example used in this tutorial.
+However, generally these swords consist of the blade, handle (with the wrapping along it), collar, guard and pommel.
+So you can usually apply a similar method to drawing them.

 For a tutorial on hands holding various objects (including a sword) see: